skpha13/cvx-rayopt/docs/readmes/04_benchmark_and_analysis.md

 In terms of computational time, the **Least Squares Sparse** approach is the most efficient, completing in just a few seconds.
 The **Least Squares Dense** approach, while taking more time, remains relatively fast compared to the greedy algorithms.

-The **Greedy** methods, particularly the **Random Heuristic**, exhibit the longest computation times.
+The **Matching Pursuit (Greedy)** methods, particularly the **Random Heuristic**, exhibit the longest computation times.
 This is due to the fact that they must repeatedly compute the least squares solution for each potential line and select the one that minimizes the error at each step.
 We can see that the **Dot Product Heuristic** is a couple of minutes faster than the **Random Heuristic**.
 This is because the dot product between the possible lines and our target image is only computed once, whereas the random selection process is computed every time we calculate the error (at each step and for each potential line).

+The **Orthogonal Matching Pursuit** method seems to be faster than the dense approach of the least squares method, but still doesn't come close to the sparse approach.

 ## Peak Memory Usage